aescarias/markwise/README.md

-# marquee
+# markwise
-A Python wrapper for Markdown
+A Python wrapper for Markdown that makes it easier to maintain and build Markdown files.